Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-52-autoimmune.md

 Champion Fiin was a smart one, and he left Garl to do his job without lookin’ over the older male’s shoulder.
 Garl approved of that: Good leaders knew the art of delegation, and Fiin was a good leader.
 In some ways - never say it out loud - for this moment in Stoneback’s history, he was maybe even a slightly better leader than Daar, who’d played the game of Champions extremely well but definitely was happiest when he was bein’ the Clan’s stud-prime.

-Well…hard to blame ‘em, really.
+Well... hard to blame ‘em, really.

 Fiin had a little more... humility.
 If that was the right word.
 He’d come up the hard way.
 Daar, for all his hard work and determination, had life handed to him on a polished wooden platter.
 Fiin wasn’t naturally the most bestest at everything, but he’d *made* himself into what the Clan needed, and taken some hard lessons to heart along the way.
-Right now, while they rebuilt the Gao…maybe an *authentic* Champion was a bit better than a living *Keeda.*
+Right now, while they rebuilt the Gao... maybe an *authentic* Champion was a bit better than a living *Keeda.*

 One of Fiin’s lessons had been in accepting when other people knew better’n him.
 He knew he was still young, and he knew he didn’t know everything.
 Garl could really respect that.